uttesh/pdfngreport/README.md

 `pdfreport.report.logo.file` | no default value | set the location of the logo image `pdfreport.report.logo.align` | right | align the logo image right/left
 `pdfreport.pie.chart.type` | normal | set the values 'explode' for the ex[plode pie chart
-`pdfreport.outputdir` |  | set the location where generated report will be saved
+`pdfreport.outputdir` |  | set the location where generated report will be saved.

-# Custom color setting Coming soon on 3.0.0 version

 ```
 contributions